davisdude/vim-love-docs/README.md

 __Plugin:__

 In your `vimrc` you can set the variable `g:lovedocs_colors` to any valid color (see `help highlight-args`).
 Defaults to `'guifg=#ff60e2 ctermfg=206'`.

-The file included should work fine until the next update of LÖVE.
+This is the color that any LÖVE functions are highlighted.

 Running
 ---

-In order to generate the files, navigate to the [src](src) directory to choose either the .bat or .sh file to do everything, then go to the main directory and copy the output folders to their corresponding folders:
+In order to generate the files, navigate to the [src](src) directory to choose either `gen.bat` (Windows) or `gen.sh` (Mac/Linux) to generate the syntax and help files.
+Navigate to the home directory to see the output.

+For these files to work, the following must be mapped as indicated:

 - `git`: Mapped to Git client.
 - `love`: Mapped to the LÖVE executable.
 - `vim`: Mapped to `vim.exe` (or `gvim.exe`).

-The current version was generated from [latest commit](https://github.com/love2d-community/love-api/commit/9f864c49818fc1d539184f922c9b6a6002ac55c1) from [love-api](https://github.com/love2d-community/love-api).

 Screenshots
 ---